Victor0118/cross_domain_embedding/readme.md

 Then:

-1). learn word embeddings from source domain using word2vec.
-A binary file will be generated.
+1).
+Learn word embeddings from source domain using word2vec toolkit (https://code.google.com/archive/p/word2vec/).
+Add -bin argument to generate binary output format.

-2). generate a similarity score file.
+2).
+Generate a similarity score file.
 One line per word in '$word$ $score$' format.
 The word should appear in both the source and the target domain.
 The score must be a positive real number.
+The score file in the paper is generated through word frequency from corpus of two domains.

-3). run the cre program.
-Note that the size parameter (dimension of embeddings) should match the dimension of the embeddings from 1).
+3).
+Run the cre program.
+Note that the size parameter (dimension of embeddings) should match the dimension of the embeddings from step 1).

 Sample:

 ```
-./cre -train estweet.txt -model vec_enwik9.bin -similarity sim.txt -output estweet_enwik9_10.bin -size 50 -window 5 -binary 1 -lambda 10 -threads 2
+./cre -train <source_corpus_file.txt> -model <binary_embedding.bin> -similarity <similarity_score.txt> -output <output_name.bin> -size 50 -window 5 -binary 1 -lambda 10 -threads 20
 ```